OuOLeaf/2-Miilion-Invoice-Data-Analysis/README.md

 - Create a database for storage of 2 million invoice data

-- Classified 40000 unique items in one day with distributed computing
+- Classified 40000 unique items in one day with distributed system

 ### Technologies used ⚙️: